minprog/webapps/info/10 Syllabus.md

 - [Heroku](https://www.heroku.com), who provide free database (and web) hosting for students learning to program.

 - [GitHub](https://education.github.com), who provide free code hosting, web hosting and classroom management tools for geeky teachers!

-## Getting Started

-This course has four programming projects, from a first personal homepage to a fully featured food ordering website.
-Each project has a few video lectures that you should use to prepare.
-We expect that you complete all assignments using techniques and examples from those lectures!

-Before you create your first project, please head to the ["Getting Started"](/start) section to create a few accounts and configure your system for web development.

-Have fun!